We noticed that you're using an unsupported browser. The TripAdvisor website may not display properly. We support the following browsers:

 (yellow colored - numbered 1-69)

 famous 4 and 6, which follows the large ring road that encircles the Budapest city center and crosses Margit híd bridge before terminating at Széll Kálmán Tér on the Buda side on the North – and Petőfi híd bridge before it terminates at Móricz Zsigmond Körtér, also on the Buda side;

-(blue colored - numbered 5-296, express buses marked with an E at the end, shorter lines marked with A)
+(blue colored - numbered 5-298, express buses marked with an E at the end, shorter lines marked with A)

-These buses are the part of Budapest
+These buses are the part of Budapest.

 (red colored, numbered 70-83)

 They look much like buses except they're powered by electrical lines.
 One line that can be of use to visitors is the 70 which departs from the South side of Kossuth square across the street from the Parlament and cuts through the city center on Nagymező utca (Budapest's "Broadway") before crossing Andrássy út and cutting up Király utca on its way to the Városliget.
 (City Park).
-Front door-only boarding on lines 73, 77, 79 and 82.
+Front door-only boarding on lines 72, 73, 77, 79 and 82.